one3chens/webbreaker/README.md

 1. ```git clone https://github.com/target/webbreaker```
 1. ```pip install -r requirements.txt```
 1. ```python setup.py install```
-1. Point your WebInspect & Fortify servers by editing `webinspect.ini` and `fortify.ini`.

 **NOTES:**

 * _Required_: As with any Python application that contains library dependencies, [pip](https://pip.pypa.io/en/stable/installing) is required for installation.
 * _Optional_: Include your Python site-packages, if they are not already in your $PATH with ```export PATH=$PATH:$PYTHONPATH```.

+Configuration can be completed by editing 2 WebBreaker files:
+1. Point _WebBreaker_ to your _WebInspect_ API server(s) by editing:
+ `webbreaker/etc/webinspect.ini`
+1. Point _WebBreaker_ to your _Fortify SSC_ URL by editing:
+`webbreaker/etc/fortify.ini`

+**NOTES:**
+* _Optional_: Additional configurations for SMTP settings on email notifications and a message template can be edited in `webbreaker/etc/email.ini`.

 ### Usage ###
 WebBreaker is a command-line interface (CLI) client.
 See our complete [_WebBreaker Documentation_](https://target.github.io/webbreaker/) for further configuration, usage, and installation.